Other Lists of Great Books

 Reading Lists for College-Bound Students.
 3rd ed.

 New York: Arco/Thomson Learning, 2000.
+(Find it in a library)

 Lists of books recommended by more than 100 colleges and universities, lists of the 10 most-recommended authors and 100 most-recommended books, and lists of books by subject and award winners.
-Find this in a library

 - Gilbar, Stephen.
 Good Books.
 New Haven, Conn.: Ticknor and